by Amanda Cassar | Feb 9, 2026 | Finances, Financial Stress, Insurance & Protection

 To see the full list – please click here.

-Now in its 12th year, the FS Power50 are financial advisers deemed to be best promoting the value of the financial advice profession, while providing outstanding service to their clients and the wider community.
+In its 12th year, the FS Power50 are financial advisers deemed to be best promoting the value of the financial advice profession.
+Chiefly providing outstanding service to their clients and the wider community.

-“This year’s 50 consists of advisers who have won industry awards, brought their local advice community together, supported charitable foundations, promoted the value of financial advice in the media and across digital channels and more,” said Jamie Williamson, managing editor of Financial Standard.
+“This year’s 50 consists of advisers who have won industry awards, brought their local advice community together, and supported charitable foundations.
+All promoted the value of financial advice in the media and across digital channels and more,” said Jamie Williamson, managing editor of Financial Standard.

 There are now 290 financial advisers in the FS Power50 alumni, with 10 advisers joining this year.